ShaikMohammadHuzefa/218X1A4531/README.md

-this is the answer gor question 1
+this is the answer for question 1